We absolutely can’t thank you enough.

 A much better way to phrase what may have occurred is: “I saw I had a green light, and was driving through the intersection, when I noticed the other driver’s car in the intersection.
 I tried to avoid him, but I hit him.”
 The difference between these two statements is that, in the second statement, you are not making any sort of conclusion regarding whether you or the other driver violated any law or were at fault.
 You are simply stating what you observed.
 Whether you or anyone else has actually violated a traffic law (or may be at fault) is a legal conclusion that will be made by a judge or jury, with the assistance of the police, an accident re-constructor, an insurance adjuster, and your attorney.
 It serves no purpose — even if you firmly believe that you or the other driver violated the law or is at fault — for you to come to a legal conclusion without knowing all of the facts, circumstances, the relevant laws, and, most crucially, without talking to your attorney.

 We have seen countless incidents of a driver confidently believing that he or she was at fault for an accident, only to later discover that the other driver involved in the collision was drunk, speeding, or otherwise significantly more at fault than our client.
 Let an attorney at Powers & Santola analyze the facts and laws, and reach a conclusion.

 At Powers & Santola, we pride ourselves on our compassionate, timely, and experienced team of professionals to achieve the results you deserve.
 Do not hesitate to call us at any time to learn how we can help you after a car accident.

-Contact a Car Accident Lawyer in Albany
+Contact a Car Accident

 As you can see, a serious car accident case may go through many different stages.
 A lawyer’s skill, experience and guidance can be crucial at each one of these stages and make a significant difference in the amount you recover.